1984 Arizona Wildcats football team: Oregon

-The Wildcats played Oregon at home.
-After a close first half, Arizona took control in the second half and defeated the Ducks.
+Against Oregon at home, Arizona played a close game in the first half before taking control in the second to pull away from the Ducks to earn the win.

 Washington

-On the road at Washington, Arizona's offense struggled at times against the top-ranked Huskies’ defense, which to a Wildcats loss.
+On the road at Washington, Arizona's offense struggled at times against the top-ranked Huskies’ defense, which led to a Wildcats loss.
+Arizona committed several turnovers, which ultimately cost them the game.

 Arizona State

 The Wildcats played their season finale against rival Arizona State.
 In front of an Arizona Stadium crowd, the Wildcats did enough against the Sun Devils in low-scoring contest, and Arizona came out victorious over ASU for the third year in a row.
 The offense managed to get only one touchdown and kicker Max Zendejas, who defeated ASU the previous year with a field goal, made three kicks, including 51 and 32 yard attempts in the fourth quarter, during the win.
+In addition, Arizona’s defense intercepted ASU several times, which led to the victory.
 It was the first time since 1960-62 that the Wildcats defeated their rivals in three consecutive seasons.
 Arizona finished the season with seven wins, matching their 1983 total.